martinj2-dot/p01-master/Project Requirements.md

 # Project Requirements
-**_Do not modify this file.
-It is for your reference only!_** You should make your edits to README.md while working on your project.
+**_Do not modify this file; it is for your reference only._** You should make your edits to README.md while working on your project.

 ❗️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
 (This means that your final README should have no ❗️in it!)